Sense and Sensuality

-Sense and Sensuality (1982) was the second and last album by British post-punk band Au Pairs.
-The album reached #79 in Britain.
+Sense and Sensuality (1982) is the second and last album by British post-punk band Au Pairs.
+The album reached No. 79 in Britain.
 No singles were released from the album.
 The album cover wasn't approved by the band.
 The lyrics focus on personal and wider political issues, but show a greater range of musical influences, than their first album Playing with a Different Sex.

 Track listing

 All tracks composed by Lesley Woods, Paul Foad, Jane Munro and Peter Hammond.